dredwardhyde/transport-library/README.md

 ## Jaffa RPC library

-**This library provides communication between Java Spring applications.**
+**This library provides RPC communication between Java Spring applications.**

 **Key features:**
 - **Apache ZooKeeper (with TLSv1.2) is used for service discovery**